A 21st Century Transit Solution – Piloted in Houston Without Pilots

 Author Ken Pyle, Managing Editor

-One reply on “A 21st Century Transit Solution – Piloted in Houston Without Pilots”
+One response to “A 21st Century Transit Solution – Piloted in Houston Without Pilots”

 At the 2019 SmartDrivingCar Summit, Sam Lott reports that they are about to begin testing the EZ Mile Shuttle.
 Further, he wrote this excellent opinion piece on how this could evolve into a complete system that includes platooning of autonomous buses on protected lanes to deal with what he calls a transportation crisis in Houston.
 Links to his paper and his lecture on it can be found here: